 As a food product, cocktail bitters are subject to the Florida Food Safety Act and regulated by the Florida Department of Agriculture and Consumer Services.
 To manufacture and sell cocktail bitters at wholesale and retailer, a Florida company must apply for a Wholesale/Manufactured Food Establishment Permit.
 In addition, it appears that individuals can make and sell cocktail bitters under Florida’s Cottage Foods law.
 Cocktail bitters are not specifically included within the list of permitted cottage foods, but they do meet the requirement for not being a potentially hazardous food requiring time/temperature control for safety.
 The Division of Food Safety’s publication about Cottage Food Operations specifically mentions “vanilla” and “tinctures” as being permitted.

 Are you interested in starting a new cocktails manufacturing business?
-We’d love to discuss it with you.
-Contact us at firstname.lastname@example.org to schedule a 15-minute introductory call at no charge.
+Contact us to schedule a consultation with a beverage attorney.